Ramneet-Singh/mips-curve-area/README.md

 ### Ramneet Singh | Mustafa Chasmai

 Abstract: MIPS Assembly Program for obtaining the area under a curve formed by joining successive points by a straight line.
-Course: Computer Architecture			Instructor: Prof. P. R. Panda
+Course: Computer Architecture &emsp; Instructor: Prof. P. R. Panda

+## Problem Statement:
+**Write a MIPS Assembly Program for obtaining the area under a curve formed by joining successive points by a straight line.**

+**Input**:  (x, y) Co-ordinates of n points, sorted according to the x co-ordinate.
+Assume integer values for the co-ordinates.
+Inputs can be taken from keyboard.
+**Output**: Print the area under the curve.
+The result can be a floating point value as well.

 ## Design Characteristics:

 ### 1. Error handling in Input